gsergom/YouSet/README.md

 * When the optional stoichiometry argument is passed to the script, the user is given a message and is asked to input information via terminal.
 This might cause issues if the user decides to redirect the standard output channel to a file as the message won’t appear in the terminal and it would appear that the script is running, even though it is waiting for the user to enter chain information.
 * No optimization of the model is performed via MODELLER
 * Small compounds, such as ligands, hormones or metabolites, are not handled.
 * The structure of 37t2 is not well build.
-This could be explained by the fact that some parts of this macrocomplex are separated by a distance bigger than 8 A, which is the maximum distance allowed by our module interaction in order to consider that two chains are interacting.
+This could be explained by the fact that some parts of this macrocomplex are separated by a distance bigger than 8 Å, which is the maximum distance allowed by our module interaction in order to consider that two chains are interacting.
 Therefore, in this case, the program does not properly work due to the lack of information of the interactions.
 * Regarding the real incomplete examples, the program is able to rebuild properly the structure from the already elucidated part of the complex.
 However, the program is not able to use the information of different domains that are part of a single chain in order to join them and build a new complex.

 # Requirements